Radomyr-kh/unit-testing-jest/README.md

-# Testing React apll with Jest
+# Testing React application with Jest

 # Application
 - The application is very simple which consist of only two components: **App** component, **Info** component and one service module named **DataService**